Phalanx bone: Etymology

-The term phalanx or phalanges refers to an ancient Greek army formation in which soldiers stand side by side, several rows deep, like an arrangement of fingers or toes.
+Phalanx refers to an ancient Greek army formation in which soldiers stand side by side, several rows deep, like an arrangement of fingers or toes.

 Other animals

-Most land mammals including humans have a 2-3-3-3-3 formula in both the hands (or paws) and feet.
-Primitive reptiles usually had the formula 2-3-4-4-5, and this pattern, with some modification, remained in many later reptiles and in the mammal-like reptiles.
+Most land mammals, including humans, have a 2/3/3/3/3 formula in both the hands (or paws) and feet.
+Primitive reptiles usually had the formula 2/3/4/4/5, and this pattern, with some modification, remained in many later reptiles and in the mammal-like reptiles.
 The phalangeal formula in the flippers of cetaceans (marine mammals) varies widely due to hyperphalangy (the increase in number of phalanx bones in the digits).
 In humpback whales, for example, the phalangeal formula is 0/2/7/7/3; in pilot whales the formula is 1/10/7/2/1.

 In vertebrates, proximal phalanges have a similar placement in the corresponding limbs, be they paw, wing or fin.
 In many species, they are the longest and thickest phalanx ("finger" bone).
 The middle phalanx also has a corresponding place in their limbs, whether they be paw, wing, hoof or fin.

 The distal phalanges are cone-shaped in most mammals, including most primates, but relatively wide and flat in humans.